 On July 22, we’ll be meeting with data storage experts from AWS and Pfizer to learn how Komprise helped Pfizer stop 20 years of increasing storage costs and leverage the data tiered to AWS for research, all without changing how users and applications access their files.
 Register here.

 Also this month, get ready for another fast and fun demo with Komprise product experts, whom will deliver a short demo of selecting and running data migrations and show how you can achieve 7-25x performance with your migrations.
-Register here.
+Register for the Migrating NFS & SMB Data with Komprise webinar today.